Thyroid Cancer: Specialists, Diagnosis And Treatment

 After surgery, the patient will need to take thyroid hormone replacement medication for the rest of their life.
 This medication replaces the hormones that were previously produced by the thyroid gland and helps regulate metabolism and other bodily functions.

 • External beam radiation therapy involves the use of a machine that delivers high-energy radiation beams to the area where the cancer is located.
-This treatment is typically used after surgery to destroy any remaining cancer cells or to treat cancer that has spread to nearby lymph nodes or other areas of the body.
+This treatment is typically prescribed by specialists after surgery to potentially destroy any remaining cancer cells or to treat cancer that has spread to nearby lymph nodes or other areas of the body.
 During external beam radiation therapy, the patient lies on a table while the machine delivers the radiation beams to the affected area.
 The treatment is typically administered over several weeks, with the patient receiving treatment once a day or a few times a week.

 Chemotherapy is not typically used as a first-line treatment for thyroid cancer.
 This is because most types of thyroid cancer are not very responsive to chemotherapy.